 Teaching writing for over a decade, Cory’s Young Adult novels seek to capture the power of story to transform his readers.
 When he’s not writing, teaching, or listening to his collection of movie scores, he can usually be found reading more on the craft of writing.
 He is an editor of Save the Cat!® Goes to the Indies and the author of the Young Adult novels New Miller’s Grove, Legacy, Paradox and Redemption and is featured in the book LOST Thought: Leading Thinkers Discuss LOST.
 See Cory’s beat sheets and blogs.

 Blake’s student, this member of the Spanish Film Academy is a screenwriter and novelist who applies his mentor’s principles to 50 independent, European and cult films in Save the Cat!® Goes to the Indies – The Screenwriters Guide to 50 Films from the Masters.
 Salva is the co-writer of the animated feature film Deep, and the author of Zingara: Finding Jim Morrison; Monet, Nomad of Light; and The Photographer of Mauthausen.
-Salva is an associate member of the Writers Guild of America, West and the first Spanish writer to be accepted in their Animation Writers Caucus (AWC).
+Salva is an associate member of the Writers Guild of America, West and one of the first Spanish writers to be accepted in their Animation Writers Caucus (AWC).
 See Salva’s beat sheets and blogs.

 Don Roff has written nearly 20 books, primarily of a scary nature, for children and adults.
 His bestselling books include Werewolf Tales, Terrifying Tales, Ghost Hauntings: America’s Most Haunted Places published by Scholastic, as well as Zombies: A Record of the Year of Infection published by Chronicle Books/Simon & Schuster UK, and Snowblind from Brambleberry Books (currently in pre-production for an adapted film).
 Roff served in the 3rd Ranger Battalion in Fort Benning, Georgia.
 He currently lives in the Pacific Northwest.
 His darkly humorous and suspenseful radio anthology, Darkside Drive, is available as a podcast on iTunes.
 See Don’s beat sheets.